serratus/quaggaJS/README.md

 In cases where real-time decoding is not needed, or the platform does not support `getUserMedia` QuaggaJS is also capable of decoding image-files.

-## Installation

-Just clone the repository and include `quagga.min.js` in your project.
-The code uses [requirejs][requirejs] for dependency management.

 ## Usage

+Just download the pre-built version `quagga.min.js` from the `dist` folder and include in your project.

 The library exposes the following API